 Aboriginal and Torres Strait Islander peoples

 In 2012-13, 4.9% of Aboriginal and Torres Strait Islander people met the dietary guideline for vegetable intake, and proportions were lower among males (2.8%) than among females (7.0%).
-Proportions were lower among Aboriginal and Torres Strait Islander people living in non-remote (5.4%) than remote areas (3.4%).
+Proportions were higher among Aboriginal and Torres Strait Islander people living in non-remote (5.4%) than remote areas (3.4%).

 Proportions not meeting the dietary guidelines